JavaScript Required

 A clean security incident often looks like a sharp drop in organic clicks paired with either a spike in indexed URLs or a spike in crawl activity on URLs you didn’t create.
 You might also see brand traffic hold up better than non brand, because people searching your name will sometimes push through warnings, while new users won’t.

 On the server side, you’ll often find bursts of requests to strange PHP files, repeated POST attempts to login endpoints, or traffic hitting old plugin paths that “shouldn’t exist anymore”.
 If you’re not logging properly, you’re blind.
 This is where analysis and data gathering isn’t a marketing exercise.
 It’s incident forensics.
+The importance of combining log analysis with platforms like Matomo or Google Analytics 4 to detect these anomalies early.

 Why search engines react so hard to compromised sites